The ABCDEFG of Little Strings: Introduction

 In particular, evidence was found that the conformal blocks of the two theories should be the same.
 A natural and important generalization is to introduce ramifications at points on the Riemann surface in this picture.
-These ramifications are nothing but the D5 branes we study in this paper, so our results provide an explicit realization of the objects on the right-hand side of the duality.
+These ramifications are nothing but the D5 branes (surface defects) we study in this paper, so our results provide an explicit realization of the objects on the right-hand side of the duality.
 We leave it to future work to analyze the left-hand side and prove the correspondence with ramifications.\\

-The paper is organized as follows: in Section 2, we review the (2,0) little string theory and the defects for the simply-laced Lie algebras.
+The paper is organized as follows: in Section 2, we review the $(2,0)$ little string theory and the defects for the simply-laced Lie algebras.
 Then we extend the setup to include the non simply-laced algebras as well.
 In Section 3, we provide a unified treatment of triality for an arbitrary simple Lie algebra, and prove it.
-In Section 4, we take the string mass $m_s$ to infinity in the little string and make contact with the classification of defects as nilpotent orbits.
-Section 5 is dedicated to the study of various examples illustrating the statements of the paper for all simple Lie algebras.
+In Section 4, we take the string mass $m_s$ to infinity in the little string and make contact with the CFT classification of defects as nilpotent orbits.
+Section 5 is dedicated to various examples illustrating the statements of the paper.

-\section{(2,0) Little String and Codimension 2 Defects}
+\section{$(2,0)$ Little String and Codimension 2 Defects}